8.4.10

 Hedge fund salary

-$5 chalkboard = index fund --> $500 Apple iPad = hedge fund.
 Investors can choose old products or more powerful performance.
 Individual investors ALLOWED to invest in good hedge funds retire earlier and wealthier.
 Make clients billions and receive $1 billion for doing so is a win/win deal.
 Hedge funds provide deeper liquidity and act as a buyer of last resort thereby REDUCING market volatility.
 Making money in a recession is when alpha is needed most and what clients hired managers to do.

-Those capital gains or notorious "wages" mostly go to hedge fund charity.
+Those notorious "wages" mostly go to hedge fund charity.
 Hedge fund pay is a kurtotic variable where fat tails render means meaningless.
 Rich lists miscalculate "income" and customers ultimately sign all "paychecks".
 Those delivering absolute returns deserve a share for making and saving clients far more.
 Funds below high water marks aren't paid well in drawdowns as the 20% incentive fee only applies to new profits.
 Necessity is the mother of invention and we need INNOVATIVE alpha sources and lower risk portfolios.

 Successful hedge fund managers are entrepreneurs with an essential service in high demand.
 No matter how long a firm has been in existence I regard hedge fund investing as similar to venture capital.
 Angels that stake other private business get just 25%, and often less, of gross returns whereas investors in hedge funds receive 75% of gains.
 Managers retain the balance for sweat equity, 100 hour work weeks and low pay when underwater.
 Hedge funds make their talents and technologies available for a very competitive price.
 The value proposition is over three times better and with considerably less risk.